-This means they make the decision on behalf of the person, but in making the decision, they must do so in the person’s ‘best interests’.
+This means they make the decision for the person, but when making the decision, they must do so in the person’s ‘best interests’.

 They must involve the person as much as possible in working out what the right decision is and involve others who know them well, such as family and friends.

-If you are a family carer of someone with a learning disability, you may find our Mental Capacity Act resource pack useful, which you can download to the right.
+If you are a family carer of someone with a learning disability, you may find our Mental Capacity Act resource pack useful, which you can download at the top of this page.

-What if a family member is not being involved when a best interests decision is being made about their loved one?
+What if a family member is not getting involved when a best interests decision is being made about their loved one?

-Irwin Mitchell Solicitors have developed a short guide for families in partnership with Ambitious About Autism, Mencap and the Challenging Behaviour Foundation.
+Irwin Mitchell Solicitors have developed a short guide for families in partnership with Ambitious About Autism Autism is a disability.
+Autistic people find it difficult to understand what other people think and feel.
+They also find it difficult to tell people what they think and feel.
+Everyone with autism is different. , Mencap and the Challenging Behaviour Challenging behaviour can be when someone hurts themselves, hits or pinches someone else, or breaks something.
+Some people might behave like this because they are upset or because people do not understand them.
+Foundation.
 It explains the rights of families to be consulted when best interests decisions are being made and provides template letters to challenge when this isn’t happening.

 What if the person’s family don’t think the final decision made is truly in the person’s best interests?

-If others do not think the final decision made is truly in the person’s best interests they have the right to challenge it.
-There are various things that can be done, for example:
+If others do not think the final decision has been made truly in the person’s best interests they have the right to challenge it.
+There are various things that can be done, for example you can: